akshaykkl/pc-price-predictor/README.md

 ## ⚠️ Notes

 - The model is trained on Turkish-market data, so predictions are tuned to prices in Turkey and may not generalize globally.
-- Ensure all component names are entered correctly for accurate predictions.
+- Ensure components  are entered for approximate predictions.

 ## 💡 Future Improvements